LEQO-Framework/leqo-backend/docs/usage/annotations.rst

     let output1 = a[1:2:3] ++ b[{1,2,3}];

 .. note::
-    Even if the ouput alias is not used in code, an alias must be defined to mark qubits as outputs.
+    Even if the ouput alias is not used in code, an alias must be defined to mark qubits as linking qubits.
     The identifier is insignificant.

 Qubit Classification